tridinhbui/music-playlist-app-java/README.md

 * Create multiple playlists with custom names and genres.
 * Add songs to playlists by providing the song name and artist.
 * View the details of each playlist, including the name, genre, and songs.
+* Remove songs from a playlist by selecting the song index.
+* Edit playlist details such as the name and genre.
+* Search for songs in a playlist based on the song name or artist.
 * Save the playlists and their songs to a text file.
+* Clear all songs from a playlist, making it empty.

 ## Getting Started<a name="getting-started"></a>
 To run the Music Playlist Application, follow these steps: